Culture

 Culture evolves faster than laws because it’s shaped by people’s actions, ideas, and interactions, which shift as new concepts and technology emerge.
 Lawmakers respond to these shifts - they don’t lead them.
 How laws are crafted and applied in response will determine whether they support or undermine cultural changes.

-• Covers: Introduction to economics, economic terms and definitions, case study example, core human nature truths, introduction to positive and negative rights, and offers a list of resources.
+• Covers: Introduction to economics, economic terms and definitions, case study example.
+Read Full Piece Here

 Other Topic Areas